 8. Seed Collecting and Storage

-An empty pill bottle makes a good seed storage.
-Survivalists store different seed variants in case there’s a shortage in their food supply.
+An empty pill bottle makes good seed storage.
+You can keep different seed variants in case there’s a shortage in the food supply.
 For starters, here are the easiest vegetables to grow:

 9. Pill Bottle Fire Starter

 — Inventive Housewife (@bravozulo_08b) May 8, 2016

 Starting a fire is one of the basic ultimate survival tips.
 With it, you can keep yourself warm, light up an area, and cook meals.